fatiharapoglu/twitter/README.md

 -   [x] animation on click ? react spring/framer
 -   [x] div onClick and cursor pointer for tweets
 -   [x] useContext in useAuth?
--   [ ] fix the logout sometimes not working as expected
+-   [x] fix the logout sometimes not working as expected
--   [ ] authorization for create/delete/like/follow and other api calls find out how next handles these, middleware?
+-   [x] authorization wall for create/like/unlike
--   [ ] fix middleware, make it useful
+-   [x] fix middleware, make it useful
 -   [ ] handle tweet text html-like breaks
 -   [ ] emote and photo upload to new tweet
 -   [ ] supabase storage is ok to use for avatars and images? if not use aws